Which gravitational lensing degeneracies are broken in wave-optics?: Lensing Degeneracies vs. wave-optics

 \section{Lensing Degeneracies \lowercase{vs.} wave-optics}

 As discussed in~\citet{2000AJ....120.1654S}, lensing degeneracies can be understood as the transformation of the arrival time delay surface,~$t_d(\pmb{x}, \pmb{y})$ given by Equation~\eqref{eq:td} such that the various observed image properties remain unchanged.
 These transformations can be broadly divided into global and local transformations.
 Global transformation scales the arrival time delay as a whole, whereas local transformation only modifies a part of it.
-Examples of global degeneracies are similarity transformation and mass-sheet degeneracy~\citep[MSD; e.g.,][]{1988ApJ...327..693G}.
+Examples of global degeneracies are similarity transformation, prismatic transformation and mass-sheet degeneracy~\citep[MSD; e.g.,][]{1988ApJ...327..693G}.
 Similarity transformation only scales the arrival time delay surface by a constant factor~(let us say,~$\lambda$), leaving image positions~($\pmb{x}_i$) and magnifications~($\mu_i$) unchanged, i.e.,~$(t_{d,\lambda}, \pmb{x}_{i, \lambda}, \mu_{i,\lambda}) = (\lambda t_d, \pmb{x}_i, \mu_i)$.
-MSD, on the other hand, also scales the magnification factors such that their ratios are still the same, i.e.,~$(t_{d,\lambda}, \pmb{x}_{i, \lambda}, \mu_{i,\lambda}) = (\lambda t_d, \pmb{x}_i, \mu_i/\lambda^2)$.
+Prismatic transformation leaves all of the above three observables unchanged, i.e.,~$(t_{d,\lambda}, \pmb{x}_{i, \lambda}, \mu_{i,\lambda}) = (t_d, \pmb{x}_i, \mu_i)$.
+MSD, in addition to time delay, also scales the magnification factors such that their ratios are still the same, i.e.,~$(t_{d,\lambda}, \pmb{x}_{i, \lambda}, \mu_{i,\lambda}) = (\lambda t_d, \pmb{x}_i, \mu_i/\lambda^2)$.
 Examples of local degeneracies include monopole degeneracy and generalized mass-sheet degeneracy~(gMSD)\footnote{Here, we call gMSD a local degeneracy since we need to locally modify the time delay surface by adding monopoles.
 But it also does an overall rescaling of surface density similar to MSD.}, or any other transformation concocted to modify the arrival time delay surface such that they leave the observable image properties unchanged.
 In this section, we look at three degeneracies, namely, monopole, MSD, and gMSD, in the wave-optics regime to determine which one of these are broken.